Daisy-15/CODSOFT/Task 5/README.md

 This is Task 5 of my CODSOFT internship of data science.

-TASK 5 - Sales Prediction
+TASK 5 - Credit Card Fraud Detection

-In the Sales Prediction Project,
+In the Sales Prediction Project, Random forest classifier classifies genuine and fraudulent transactions occured.